-E. AWP
+D. AWP

-Employees who desire to take vacation leave at a specific period of time will submit their requests to their supervisor prior to December 1 for the following calendar year.
+Employees who desire to take vacation leave at a specific period of time will submit their requests to their supervisor twice per year.
+Employees will submit requests by December 31 for July 1 through December 31 of the following calendar year, and by June 30 for January 1 through June 30 of the following calendar year.
 Employees will be granted their requested period of leave by bargaining unit seniority in so far as possible.
-The supervisor will compile and post the schedule by December 31.
+The supervisor will compile and post the schedule by January 30 and July 31, respectively.
 Should Management be required to cancel previously scheduled annual leave due to an emergency, employees so affected will be given top priority for rescheduling.
 Employees may request additional vacation leave at any time on a first come, first served basis; however, the posted vacation schedule shall take precedence.
 The Employer will normally respond to all such requests within fourteen (14) days of the request.